Kihz17/Network-Project1/README.md

 EXECUTION INSTRUCTIONS:
 - Ensure that the project is run using Debug x64
+- Ensure that you run the "Server" project first
+- Once the server is running, you can start as many "Client" instances that you'd like.

 COMMANDS:
 - When in a chat room, press 'esc' at any time to switch rooms